aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/symbology-generation-specifics/maxicode-barcodes/_index.md

 {{% alert color="primary" %}}[Generate MaxiCode Barcodes Online](https://products.aspose.app/barcode/generate/maxicode): You can test the quality of ***Aspose.BarCode*** generation for MaxiCode barcodes and view the results online.{{% /alert %}}

 ## **Overview**
 *MaxiCode* is a 2D barcode type used to encode textual data and streams of bytes. *MaxiCode* barcodes contain special round bullseye finder patterns consisting of 3 circles, 6 orientation patterns, and 33 rows composed of 29 or 30 hexagonal modules.
 This barcode standard has been developed for postal services and is recommended for industrial tasks.
-Its encoding capacity may vary according to properties of encoded information and may reach up to 60 bytes or 90 alphanumeric characters or 140 numerical digits.
+Its encoding capacity may vary according to the properties of encoded information and may reach up to 60 bytes or 90 alphanumeric characters or 140 numerical digits.
 The *MaxiCode* symbology supports Reed-Solomon error correction.

 {{% alert color="primary" %}}*If you need any clarifications, feel free to reach out [Aspose Technical Support](/barcode/java/technical-support/): ask your questions at [Aspose.Barcode Forum](https://forum.aspose.com/c/barcode/13) or contact [Aspose Paid Support Helpdesk](https://helpdesk.aspose.com/).*{{% /alert %}}

 ## **Encoding Modes**
 ***Aspose.BarCode for Java*** supports several encoding modes for the *MaxiCode* symbology that can be managed through the *setMaxiCodeEncodeMode* method of class [*MaxiCodeParameters*](https://reference.aspose.com/barcode/java/com.aspose.barcode.generation/MaxiCodeParameters):
-- *Encoding Modes 2 and 3* - specific industrial standards used in the transportation industry and aimed at encoding shipping information
+- *Encoding Modes 2 and 3* - these specific industrial standards apply to the transportation industry and aim to encode shipping information
-- *Encoding Modes 4 and 5* - these modes used to encode arbitrary textual data or streams of bytes; the difference between this mode is encoding capacity and the number of codewords reserved for error correction
+- *Encoding Modes 4 and 5* - these modes are used to encode arbitrary textual data or streams of bytes; they differ in terms of encoding capacity and the number of codewords reserved for error correction
-- *Encoding Mode 6* - this mode is alike *Encoding Mode 4*; however, barcode data is used only to program hardware readers
+- *Encoding Mode 6* - this mode is similar to *Encoding Mode 4*; however, barcode data is used only to program hardware readers

 ### **Encoding Modes 2 and 3**
 To ensure appropriate barcode generation, input data for *Encoding Modes 2 and 3* needs to be organized using specific formats defined as follows: